CarbonCulture/xylem/README.md

 ## Usage

 You'll need an API key and an access name (like a username).
-Please contact developer {at] carbonculture.net to request a key and access name.
+Please contact developer@carbonculture.net to request a key and access name.

 ### CarbonCulture's entities